Rishabh6306/Rishabh6306/README.md

 - Version Control: Git
 - Problem Solving: Data Structures, Algorithms

-#### Projects
-During my academic journey, I have worked on several projects that have strengthened my understanding and skills.
-Some of my notable projects include:
-- [Project Name]: [Brief description of the project]
-- [Project Name]: [Brief description of the project]

 Feel free to explore my repositories to see these projects and more.
 I'm committed to writing clean and efficient code while ensuring the best user experience.

 #### Learning and Growth